nathanwuiske/perceptual_computing/readme.md

 ## TODO

-* Improve card detection to support occlusion.
+* Improve card detection to support occlusion
-* Update the way the initial deck is stored in data structures.
+* Update the way the initial deck is stored in data structure